 The brake pedal free travel is the distance the pedal moves before the push rod touches the master cylinder piston.
 Excessive free motion reduces the effective travel, may cause blocking of the compensating port and prevents the brake from releasing.

-Always check and adjust the pedal free travel as follows.
-Fig. 13-2.
+Always check and adjust the pedal free travel as follows: Fig. 13-1.

-1. Depress the pedal by hand, noting the distance the pedal moves before resistance is offered.
-The correct travel is 3/4 inch free travel.
+- 1. Depress the pedal by hand, noting the distance the pedal moves before resistance is offered.
+The correct travel is 1/2 inch free travel. - 2.
+Loosen the locknut and turn the adjusting nut clockwise to decrease the travel, counter-clockwise to increase the travel. - 3.
+Tighten the locknut securely and recheck the pedal free travel.

-Fig. 13-2 Adjust Brake Pedal Free Travel
+Fig. 9-1 Adjust Brake Pedal Free Travel